kodi-pvr/pvr.iptvsimple/README.md

 http://path-to-stream/live/channel-z.ts
 ```

 - `#EXTM3U`: Marker for the start of an M3U file.
-Has an optional `tvg-shift` value that will be used for all channels if a `tvg-shift` value is not supplied per channel.
+  - `tvg-shift`: Value that will be used for all channels if a `tvg-shift` value is not supplied per channel.
+  - `x-tvg-url`: URL for the XMLTV data.
+Only used if the addon settings do not contain an EPG location for XMLTV data.
 - `#EXTINF`: Contains a set of values, ending with a comma followed by the `channel name`.
   - `tvg-id`: A unique identifier for this channel used to map to the EPG XMLTV data.
   - `tvg-name`: A name for this channel in the EPG XMLTV data.